Vedag812/AI-Accident-Detector-and-Ambulance-Dispatcher/README.md

 A desktop application for managing accident response in a city.
 Reports an accident, finds the nearest hospital with available beds, dispatches the closest ambulance, and tracks everything on a live Google Maps view.

-Built this as a college project (AOOP course) but went way beyond the requirements - added real Google Maps integration, weather-aware routing, analytics dashboards, and a full communication system between dispatchers and hospitals.
+Built this as a college project  but went way beyond the requirements - added real Google Maps integration, weather-aware routing, analytics dashboards, and a full communication system between dispatchers and hospitals.

 ## How it works